 March 2 - March 4

-We had a fantastic year in 2018.
+We had a fantastic year this 2018.
+The students did an amazing job over all.
 We would like to thank everyone who's been involved with the team in some way.
-From sponsors, our school, fund-raiser partners, mentors, parents and, of course, the students...... without YOU this wouldn't be possible.
+Everyone from sponsors, our public school, fund raiser partners, mentors, parents and of course the students...... without you this wouldn't be possible.

-We look forward to next year, with our current and future students.
+We look forward to the next up coming year, with our current and future students.

 The team did very well.
-We tried new strategies and improved our past ones.
+We tried new strategies and improved our current ones.
 The team made new friends and were able to see new styles/approaches to designing the robot.
 One team we helped was Rookie team #7111 RAD Robotics from Madison, Alabama. (which ended up being the Rookie All Star Winners.
 Congrats!).
-The team was also able to attend several of the workshop seminars that were available, as well as talk to different vendors from many companies and colleges.
+The team was also able to attended several of the workshop seminars that were available, talked to different vendors from many companies and colleges.

-On Friday night, we were treated to a spaghetti dinner/social at the US Space Center.
-We got to eat under a Saturn V rocket.
-How many people can say that?
+On Friday night, we were treated to a special treat.
+A spaghetti dinner/social at the US Space Center.

-The Museum was open for us to wander through and interact with the exhibits; the beginning for space exploration, a walk through the ISS, wandering through the Rocket garden, and riding the different rides.
+The Museum was open for us to wonder through and interact with the exhibits; the beginning for space exploration, a walk through the ISS, wonder through the Rocket garden, and riding the different rides.
 Everyone had a fun time and learned a lot of new things about the astronauts and NASA program.

-While the students' bonds grew stronger they worked very hard as a team.
-A good majority of the competition, we were sitting in the top 11 ranking spots.
-After all of the matches were played we were ranked 19th out of 43 teams.
+While the students bond grew stronger they worked very hard as a team.
+A good majority for the competition we were sitting in the top 11 ranking spots.
+After all of the matches were played we were placed 19th out of 43 teams.

-Our team was honored with winning the Innovation in Control Award for coding our autonomous and for our swerve drive system.
+Our team was Honored with winning the Innovation in Control Award for our swivel drive systems.